 There is a legal requirement on the part of the authorized authorities to affix the common seal of company, which must be affixed in line with the Company’s Articles of Association are based on the above-mentioned articles.

-The Common Seal of company should have a registered office or any other office authorised by the Board.
-A company owner, the executive officer, or any other person in power by the Council should have access to the common Seal of company.
+The common seal has to be maintained in the possession of a director, company secretary, or any other official designated by the Board.
+A company owner, the executive officer, or any other person in power by the Council should have access to the common seal of company.

 Steps to get a new corporate seal